DahlmannIT/personalUSP/documentation/readme.md

 To let Kafka read your data, just move it to the `data` folder.
 Kafka will automatically process your data according to your schemes.

-If the data is parsed correctly, it will be moved to the `data/finish` folder, else you can find your data in `data/error` directory.
+If the data is parsed correctly, it will be moved to the `data/finish` folder, or else you can find your data in `data/error` directory.

 To inspect and adjust the schemes, take a look at the `deploy-connector.sh` file.